Ramneek82810/Nim-AI/README.md

 This project demonstrates:

--Reinforcement Learning in action through Q-learning.
+- Reinforcement Learning in action through Q-learning.

 -Game Theory Applications in AI.